nedizin/nedizin/README.md

 # ned
 - 🏫 Electrotechnical and Automation Engineering Student
-- 🧑‍💻 I am 17 years old
-  enthusiast
-- 🧑‍💻 I mainly code C and Python, but I have some experience developing backend services.
+- 🧑‍💻 I am 17 years old and I mainly code C and Python, but I have some experience developing backend services.
 (PHP)
 - ⚡️ Arduino enthusiast